alibaba/bifrostui/packages/bui-core/src/Steps/index.en-US.md

 ### Customize icons

-Adopt`icon` customize icons for each state.
+You can customize the icons for each state through 'icon'.

 ```tsx
 import React from 'react';